tonitdiep/city_bikes/README.md

 # CityBikes

-#CityBikes --a wonderful app for folks to access bikes stations for free bikes and to return them, whenver they needed it, per location request.
+#CityBikes --a wonderful app for folks to access the bikes stations and their details with available bikes to ride, and to empty slots to return bikes, at the next location.

 ## Installation